 - New age carpentry

 - Felix planks

-Wood worker businesses have a lot of flexibility.
-You might do all of your work on site at a customer’s house or place of business.
-You might make your creations in the comfort of your own wood working shop.
+Woodworking businesses have a lot of flexibility.
+You might do all of your work on-site at a customer’s house or place of business.
+You might make your creations in the comfort of your own woodworking shop.
 Regardless of how you choose to do business, there are several potential pitfalls that can cost your business extensive amounts of money.
 Prepare for potential problems and hazards by making sure you have the right types of small business insurance coverage.